-Violation of any provision of this Section 21 shall be a breach of this Agreement subjecting Contractor to default provisions of Section 15, Termination for Default above.
+Violation of any provision of this Section 20 will be a breach of this Agreement subjecting Contractor to default provisions of Section 14, Termination for Default above.

-22. INDEMNIFICATION
+21. INDEMNIFICATION

-Notwithstanding any language to the contrary in this Agreement or any exhibit to this Agreement, Contractor shall indemnify District as follows:
+Notwithstanding any language to the contrary in this Agreement or any exhibit to this Agreement, Contractor will indemnify District as follows:

-22.1.
+21.1.
 General Indemnity

-22.1.1.
-Contractor shall indemnify, defend and hold harmless the District and its Board Members, administrators, employees, agents, attorneys, and contractors (collectively, "Indemnitees") against all liability, loss, damage and expense (including reasonable attorneys' fees) resulting from or arising out of this Agreement or its performance, whether such loss, expense, damage or liability was proximately caused in whole or in part by the negligent or willful act or omission byContractor, including, without limitation, its agents, employees, subcontractors or anyone employed directly or indirectly by it.
+- 21.1.1.
+Contractor shall indemnify, defend and hold harmless the District and its Board Members, administrators, employees, agents, attorneys, and contractors (collectively, "Indemnitees") against all liability, loss, damage and expense (including reasonable attorneys' fees) resulting from or arising out of this Agreement or its performance, whether such loss, expense, damage or liability was proximately caused in whole or in part by the negligent or willful act or omission by Contractor, including, without limitation, its agents, employees, subcontractors or anyone employed directly or indirectly by it. - 21.1.2.
+Contractor agrees to defend, indemnify and hold harmless the District from any penalties, damages, taxes, costs, assessments, withholdings or other losses related to any allegation or determination that the District is the employer or joint employer of Contractor's agent, employee or subcontractor. - 21.1.3.
+Contractor agrees to defend, indemnify and hold harmless District, its officers, directors, employees, agents, volunteers, and District's Board of Education from any and all damages, costs and expenses, including attorneys' fees, resulting from or arising out of any claim of harassment, discrimination or retaliation by or of Contractor's employee, agent or subcontractor.

-22.1.2.
-This indemnification shall apply even in the event of the act, omission, fault, or negligence, whether active or passive, of the Indemnitee(s), but shall not apply to claims arising from the sole negligence or willful misconduct of the Indemnitee(s).

-22.2.
+21.2.
 Proprietary Rights Indemnity

-Contractor shall indemnify, defend and hold harmless District, its officers, directors, and employees, agents from and against any losses suffered by District as a result of Contractor's breach of its warranties set forth in Section 21 of this Agreement.
-Contractor shall defend, indemnify, and hold harmless District, its officers, directors, employees, agents from and against any claim, demand, challenge, suit, loss, cost, damage, or liability based on any assertion that the Work or any component or part thereof infringes, misappropriates, or violates any patent right, copyright right, trade secret, or other proprietary right of any third party.
-District shall notify Contractor in writing of the initial claim or action brought against it.
-The selection of counsel, the conduct of the defense of any lawsuit, and any settlement shall be within Contractor's control; provided that District shall have the right to participate in the defense of any such infringement claim using counsel of its choice, at District's expense.
-No settlement shall be made without notice to, and the prior written consent of, District.
+Contractor will indemnify, defend and hold harmless District, its officers, directors, and employees, agents from and against any losses suffered by District as a result of Contractor's breach of its warranties set forth in Section 20 of this Agreement.
+Contractor will defend, indemnify, and hold harmless District, its officers, directors, employees, agents from and against any claim, demand, challenge, suit, loss, cost, damage, or liability based on any assertion that the Work or any component or part thereof infringes, misappropriates, or violates any patent right, copyright right, trade secret, or other proprietary right of any third party.
+District will notify Contractor in writing of the initial claim or action brought against it.
+The selection of counsel, the conduct of the defense of any lawsuit, and any settlement will be within Contractor's control; provided that District will have the right to participate in the defense of any such infringement claim using counsel of its choice, at District's expense.
+No settlement will be made without notice to, and the prior written consent of, District.